rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Plantomancer Spell List.md

 - **+14 PM:** muda o alvo para objeto mundano Colossal.
 Requer 5º círculo.

 ### Catapult
   <div class="spell-tags">transmutation earth nature arcane</div>

-_1st Circle_
+*1st Circle*
 - **Execução:** padrão;
 - **Alcance:** 20sqr;
 - **Alvo:** 1 criatura;
 - **Duração:** imediata..

----
+___
 Choose one object weighing 1 to 5 pounds within range that isn’t being worn or carried.
 The object flies in a straight line up to 90 feet in a direction you choose before falling to the ground, stopping early if it impacts against a solid surface.
 If the object would strike a creature, that creature must make a Dexterity saving throw.
 On a failed save, the object strikes the target and stops moving.
 In either case, both the object and the creature or solid surface take 3d8 bludgeoning damage.

 - **+2PM:** aumenta o dano em +1d8, e o peso máximo do objeto em 5lb

 {{pageNumber,auto}}
 \page
 ### Cause Fear
   <div class="spell-tags">curse trickery enchantment occult</div>

-_1st Circle_
+*1st Circle*
 - **Execução:** padrão;
 - **Alcance:** 12sqr;
 - **Alvo:** 1 criatura;
 - **Duração:** concentração..

----
+___
 You awaken the sense of mortality in one creature you can see within range.
 A construct or an undead is immune to this effect.
 The target must succeed on a Wisdom saving throw or become frightened of you until the spell ends.
 The frightened target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 - **+2PM:** target one additional creature

 ### Charm Person
   <div class="spell-tags">enchantment trickery</div>

-_1st Circle_
+*1st Circle*
 - **Execução:** padrão;
 - **Alcance:** 6sqr;
 - **Alvo:** 1 criatura;
 - **Duração:** cena..

----
+___
 You attempt to charm a humanoid you can see within range.
 It must make a Wisdom saving throw, and does so with advantage if you or your companions are fighting it.
 If it fails the saving throw, it is charmed by you until the spell ends or until you or your companions do anything harmful to it.
 The charmed creature regards you as a friendly acquaintance.
 When the spell ends, the creature knows it was charmed by you.

 - **+2PM**: target one additional creature.

 ### Command
   <div class="spell-tags">enchantment trickery curse occult</div>

-_1st Circle_
+*1st Circle*
 - **Execução:** padrão;
 - **Alcance:** 6sqr;
 - **Alvo:** 1 criatura;
 - **Duração:** 1 rodada..

----
+___
 You speak a one-word command to a creature you can see within range.
 The target must succeed on a Wisdom saving throw or follow the command on its next turn.
 The spell has no effect if the target is undead, if it doesn’t understand your language, or if your command is directly harmful to it.
 Some typical commands and their effects follow.
 You might issue a command other than one described here.
 If you do so, the DM determines how the target behaves.
 If the target can’t follow your command, the spell ends.
 - **Approach** The target moves toward you by the shortest and most direct route, ending its turn if it moves within 5 feet of you.
 - **Drop** The target drops whatever it is holding and then ends its turn.
 - **Flee** The target spends its turn moving away from you by the fastest available means.
 - **Grovel** The target falls prone and then ends its turn.
 - **Halt** The target doesn’t move and takes no actions.
 A flying creature stays aloft, provided that it is able to do so.
 If it must move to stay aloft, it flies the minimum distance needed to remain in the air.

 - **+2PM:** target an additional creature

 ### Compelled Duel
   <div class="spell-tags">warmagic holy enchantment no-trickery sacred arcane</div>

-_1st Circle_
+*1st Circle*
 - **Execução:** movimento;
 - **Alcance:** 6sqr;
 - **Alvo:** 1 criatura;
 - **Duração:** cena..

----
+___
 You attempt to compel a creature into a duel.
 One creature that you can see within range must make a Wisdom saving throw.
 On a failed save, the creature is drawn to you, compelled by your divine demand.
 For the duration, it has disadvantage on attack rolls against creatures other than you, and must make a Wisdom saving throw each time it attempts to move to a space that is more than 30 feet away from you; if it succeeds on this saving throw, this spell doesn’t restrict the target’s movement for that turn.

 The spell ends if you attack any other creature, if you cast a spell that targets a hostile creature other than the target, if a creature friendly to you damages the target or casts a harmful spell on it, or if you end your turn more than 30 feet away from the target.

 - **+XPM:** you gain an offensive buff against the target